-(a) "Essential functions" means the primary tasks associated with the job.

-(b) "Materially improved medically" means an actual change for the better in the worker's medical condition that is supported by objective findings.

-(c) "Materially improved vocationally" means an actual change for the better in the:

-(A) Worker's vocational capability; or

-(B) Likelihood that the worker can return to work in a gainful and suitable occupation.

-(d) "Permanent total disability" means, notwithstanding ORS 656.225, the loss, including preexisting disability, of use or function of any portion of the body which permanently incapacitates the worker from regularly performing work at a gainful and suitable occupation.

-(e) "Regularly performing work" means the ability of the worker to discharge the essential functions of the job.

-(f) "Suitable occupation" means one that the worker has the ability and the training or experience to perform, or an occupation that the worker is able to perform after rehabilitation.

-(g) "Wages" means wages as determined under ORS 656.210.

-(2) When permanent total disability results from the injury, the worker shall receive during the period of that disability compensation benefits equal to 66-2/3 percent of wages not to exceed 100 percent of the average weekly wage nor less than the amount of 90 percent of wages a week or the amount of \$50, whichever amount is lesser.

-(3) The worker has the burden of proving permanent total disability status and must establish that the worker is willing to seek regular gainful employment and that the worker has made reasonable efforts to obtain such employment.

-(4) When requested by the Director of the Department of Consumer and Business Services, a worker who receives permanent total disability benefits shall file on a form provided by the director, a sworn statement of the worker's gross annual income for the preceding year along with such other information as the director considers necessary to determine whether the worker regularly performs work at a gainful and suitable occupation.
+- (a) "Essential functions" means the primary tasks associated with the job. - (b) "Materially improved medically" means an actual change for the better in the worker's medical condition that is supported by objective findings. - (c) "Materially improved vocationally" means an actual change for the better in the: - (A) Worker's vocational capability; or - (B) Likelihood that the worker can return to work in a gainful and suitable occupation. - (d) "Permanent total disability" means, notwithstanding ORS 656.225, the loss, including preexisting disability, of use or function of any portion of the body which permanently incapacitates the worker from regularly performing work at a gainful and suitable occupation. - (e) "Regularly performing work" means the ability of the worker to discharge the essential functions of the job. - (f) "Suitable occupation" means one that the worker has the ability and the training or experience to perform, or an occupation that the worker is able to perform after rehabilitation. - (g) "Wages" means wages as determined under ORS 656.210. - (2) If permanent total disability results from a worker's injury, the worker shall receive during the period of that disability compensation benefits equal to 66-2/3 percent of wages, no more than 133 percent of the average weekly wage or no less than 33 percent of the average weekly wage. - (3) A worker has the burden of proving permanent total disability status and must establish that the worker is willing to seek regular gainful employment and that the worker has made reasonable efforts to obtain such employment. - (4) When requested by the Director of the Department of Consumer and Business Services, a worker who receives permanent total disability benefits shall file on a form provided by the director, a sworn statement of the worker's gross annual income for the preceding year along with such other information as the director considers necessary to determine whether the worker regularly performs work at a gainful and suitable occupation.